CodebyCyrus/CodebyCyrus/README.md

     • Conducted market analysis, improved digital marketing, and strengthened branding, resulting in the addition of 29+ sales representatives and increased sales.<br/>

+Education:

+- Bachelor's degree in Web Design & Development
+    • University of Applied Science and Technology